ShVerni/Cylindair/README.md

 So given all that, here are some important things to keep in mind:

+### Averaging
+There are [many standards](https://en.wikipedia.org/wiki/Air_quality_index#AQI_mechanics) for calculating AQI, and most use an average measured over 1 to 24 hours.
+The Cyindair does not do this, rather it provides a snapshot of the air quality at any given moment.
+What this means is that you shouldn't panic if the air quality momentarily registers as terrible, say while cooking.
+If the air quality returns to a healthy state reasonably quickly, maybe over a hour or two, then everything is probably fine.
+However, if the air quality remains consistently poor, or is frequently or regularly becoming poor, that could be cause for concern.

 ### Outdoor Use
 This device is designed primarily for indoor use due the the case not being weatherproof.
 However, if printed in a suitable material (PETG, ABS, etc.), and placed in a fairly sheltered spot, careful outdoor use should be possible.